prob140/textbook/_chapters/Chapter_09/01_Probability_by_Conditioning.md

 - either Jo wins on Roll 1;
 - or Jo gets a non-six on Roll 1, then Bo gets a non-six on Roll 2, and then *the game starts over* and Jo wins.

-So if $x$ is the chance that Jo is the winner, then $x$ satisfies an equation:
+So at Time 0 (that is, before the dice are rolled), let $x$ be the chance that Jo is the winner.
+Then $x$ satisfies an equation:

 $$
 x = \frac{1}{6} + \big{(}\frac{5}{6}\big{)}^2 x